arrow-kt/arrow-website/content/docs/learn/immutable-data/traversal.md

 ## `Every` element in a collection

-As the other kinds of optics, `Traversal<T, A>` represents a reference to elements of type `A` within a larger structure of type `T`.
-As hinted above, most traversals arise from focusing on elements in a collection; in Arrow Optics those basic traversals live in the `Every` object.
+As with other kinds of optics, `Traversal<T, A>` represents a reference to elements of type `A` within a larger structure of type `T`.
+As hinted above, most traversals arise from focusing on elements in a collection; in Arrow Optics, those basic traversals live in the `Every` object.

-Let's introduce a small data class for our examples,
+Let's introduce a small data class for our examples:

 <!--- INCLUDE
 import arrow.optics.*